The effects of varying colour-luminosity relations on supernova science: Effect of assumed populations of

 \item {\bf $R_V$-Mandel and Burns models:} By using multiwavelength (optical/near-infrared) photometry, \citet{Mandel11} and \citet{Burns14} obtain reddening laws along the line of sight of each SN~Ia, finding that they follow a relation of lower mean $R_V$ at increasing extinction.
 Both studies present their $R_V$ results in 4--5 bins of $A_V$ or $E(B-V)$ (see their Tables~3 and 6, respectively).
 To model this distribution with our data, we use the observed colour as an approximation to colour excess.
-We divide our SN sample in these bins and assign a reddening law $R_V$ to each from a distribution with the tabulated mean and standard deviation.
-Since the SN~Ia samples chosen for cosmology are biased to more ``normal'' SNe~Ia (they have colour cuts of $c \lesssim 0.2$--0.3), our distributions are restricted to only two bins.
+We divide our SN sample in these bins and assign a reddening law $R_V$ to each from a Gaussian distribution with mean and sigma from the tabulated mean and standard deviation.
+Since the SN~Ia samples chosen for cosmology are biased to more ``normal'' SNe~Ia (they have colour cuts of $c \lesssim 0.2$--0.3), our distributions are restricted to only two of their bins.
 Additionally, we fit a power law of the $R_V(A_V)$ data of both studies to generate another $R_V$ simulation based on this fit.
 We note that the final simulated $\beta$ values are not directly equal to $R_V+1$ owing to our normalisation to the standard $\beta_0$ model.
+The Mandel model is shown in Figure~\ref{fig:beta-dist}.

 \item {\bf $z$-model:} One of the most concerning systematics in SN cosmology stems from the evolution of observables and SN properties with cosmic time.
 There are indications that $\beta$ could change with redshift with a $d\beta/dz$ slope ranging from $-1.9$ to +1.0 \citep{Scolnic18,Conley11,Guy10,Kessler09}.
 We simulate such a scenario and assign a $\beta$ value to each SN according to its redshift by drawing from several $\beta$ distributions that follow slopes in the range $-2<d\beta/dz<2$ in steps of 0.25 with two Gaussian widths of $0.05\, d\beta/dz$ or $0.25\, d\beta/dz$ for a total of 32 $z$-simulations.
+The case of $d\beta/dz = -2.0$ with $\sigma=0.10$ is shown in purple in Figure~\ref{fig:beta-dist}. \end{enumerate}